-- the radical nature of the disruption; - the scope of the disruption and its perimeter; - · the scale of the projects for handling it; - · the pace of the expected transition; and - the necessity of making the transition while pursuing current activities.
+- · the radical nature of the disruption;

+- · the scope of the disruption and its perimeter;

+- the scale of the projects for handling it;

+- · the pace of the expected transition; and

 Let us look more closely at these characteristics.

 (1) This article has been translated from French by Noal Mellott (Omaha Beach, France).
 The translation into English has, with the editor's approval, completed a few bibliographical references.
 All websites were consulted in September 2020.